telosnetwork/erc20-template/README.md

 ## DEPLOY
 - Build & deploy using `npx hardhat run --network testnet scripts/deploy.js`
-- Interact with your contract using our live app or one of our example repos
+- Interact with your contract using our live app, one of our example repos or using the hardhat console

 ## TROUBLESHOOT